 Automation of accounting is also vital to ensuring ATO compliance and audit preparedness in Australia.
 Automation can minimize compliance risks by enhancing accuracy and consistency, and allowing accountants to focus on activities with greater economic value, such as financial analysis, advisory, forecasting, and business strategy.
 This guide explains the mechanics of accounting automation and lists the best accounting automation software currently in use by Australian businesses.

 With increasing business growth and the sophistication of financial transactions, the weaknesses of manual accounting are becoming increasingly apparent.
-Accounting automation can solve these issues by improving efficiency, ensuring compliance, and enhancing financial visibility within the organisation.
+Accounting automation can solve these issues by improving efficiency, ensuring compliance, enhancing financial visibility within the organisation, and strengthening device security by limiting unauthorized access to sensitive financial data.

 The issue of accounting automation affects various finance processes, improving overall accounting cycle efficiency.